jlogan03/interpnpy/docs/perf.md

 ----
 ### Throughput vs. Dimensionality
 The same performance trends persist with grids of dimension 1-6, with an unusual regime change apparent in the scipy cubic trace between dimensions 1 and 2.
+Scipy's RectBivariateSpline, while only usable for 2D data, is included to compare to a more similar algorithm for evaluation.

 <img src="./nd_throughput.svg" alt="ND throughput" />